• Skip to primary navigation

 Hours of operation:

 With wild ponies cavorting outside the window and dogs allowed in all indoor areas, The Royal Oak is ideal for a rest after some taxing New Forest walkies.
-The pub provides a calm, quiet, spacious indoor area for pups, with a supply of treats, poo bags, beds, blankets, and toys available and regular dog meetups and events marking The Royal Oak out as a dog haven.
+The pub offers a calm, quiet, and spacious indoor area for dogs, complete with a supply of treats, poo bags, beds, blankets, and toys.
+Regular dog meetups and events also make The Royal Oak a dog haven.

 That’s without even considering the menu of dog-safe pub classics, from fish and chips to burgers, as well as dog ice cream, dog beer, and pawsecco.
 The staff go out of their way to make dogs comfortable, and the pub garden is safe and secure for dogs to roam.